 Discounts for working members

-Co-op members ages eighteen and over can choose to participate in the store they own.
-Working member households receive a five percent discount on their Co-op purchases for each month that they participate (as compared to all other “active” members, who pay the shelf price).
+Co-op members ages eighteen and over can choose to participate in the company they own.
+Working member households receive a discount of five percent off the shelf price on their Co-op purchases for each month that they participate (as compared to all other “active” members, who pay the shelf price).
 Household members between 15 and 18 should contact us about Co-op Hands-On Work Training.

-A member who can regularly volunteer on a weekly schedule may enhance their membership benefits by participating in our Superwork program.
+A member who can volunteer on a regular weekly schedule may enhance their membership benefits by participating in our Superwork program.
 Most Superworkers spend four hours per week (depending on household size) in a variety of skilled and very-skilled tasks.
-Superwork households receive a sixteen and a half percent discount.
+Superworker households receive a sixteen and a half percent discount.

-Some members participate in the office, others stock groceries on shelves in the mornings, still others may help prepare recipes for the Bakery.
-We do restrict some members (e.g. former employees cannot move directly from paid work to the same tasks as a volunteer), and we reserve the right to decline the services of volunteer members, based on past shopping, volunteer, or employment performance.
-We try to make reasonable accomodation for a wide range of abilities—please contact the Membership Director for more information.
+Some members participate in the office, others stock products on shelves in the mornings, still others help our elected Directors on a task force.
+We do restrict some members (e.g. former employees cannot move directly from paid work to the same tasks as a volunteer), and we reserve the right to decline the services of volunteer members, based on past shopping, volunteer, or employment history.
+We try to make reasonable accommodation for a wide range of abilities—please contact the Membership Director for more information.

 We’re also looking for members who would like to earn Working Member credit by joining our Member Linkage Task Force.
-Please attend a Member Orientation or please contact our Membership Linkage Task Force Chair for more information.
+After attending an Orientation, please contact our Membership Linkage Task Force Chair for more information.

-Our Orientations cover some co-op history, basic safety and sanitation information, the store layout, and most of the process for starting to participate in operations.
-You'll have a chance to ask questions, pick up brochures, and learn what particular tasks we think we most need help with now.
-You cannot participate in store operations without completing the Orientation, and we try to make it a fast-moving, cooperative session of 90 to 120 minutes.
+Our Orientations cover what a co-op is, some co-op history, what difference we seek to make, the store layout, and some of the process for starting to participate in operations or governance.
+You'll have a chance to ask questions, pick up brochures, and learn a lot more about your co-op.
+We'll also make appointments for those interested in safety and sanitation information, what steps to take next, and what particular tasks we think we most need help with now.
+You cannot participate in store operations without completing the Orientation, and subsequent appointment.
+We try to make both fast-moving & cooperative; the first session lasts 90 minutes, while the appointment should be done in 40 minutes.

 "Volunteer" or "Participate?"

 There are legal definitions of "volunteer," and there are practical ones.
 Member participation in operations is NOT required in our co-op; participants DO enhance their membership benefits.
-Practically, most prospective participants understand "volunteer," so we use that word in attracting members.
+Practically, most prospective participants understand "volunteer," so we use that word when communicating with a general audience.
 We tend not to use it much once people attend an Orientation, to make it clear that this program is not available to the general public, and is only for member-owners.